shuvaethyneill/Mini-SurveyMonkey/README.md

 - Endpoints for all features created
   - All CRUD operations supported: Add Form, Edit Form, Read Form, Delete Form

+**What is Submitted on BrightSpace:**
+- Source Code
+- UML Class Diagram
+- Database Schema
+  Note: ORM Diagram is not included because this project works on a nonrelational database so an ORM diagram is not applicable

 # Next Steps
 Alpha Release:
 - Add additional features